The

 The answer is no. It would not have.

-The framing of Karen Carpenter as a cautionary tale individualizes her illness into a personal failure while letting the rest of us—media, medicine, family—off the hook too easily.
+Media framing turned Karen Carpenter into a cautionary tale, individualizing her illness into a personal failure while letting the rest of us—media, medicine, family—off the hook too easily.
 It erases the systems that built the cage, while giving ourselves a pat on the back for noticing the bars.
-It's scrutiny over dignity, where her body is reduced to a spectacle even after her death.
+It's surveillance over dignity, where her body is reduced to a spectacle even after her death.
 That's the same voyeurism that killed her.
-The attention without careattention that sent the message that a woman's body was somehow public property.
+The attention without care—attention that sent the message that a woman's body was somehow public property.
 That her body wasn't her own.
 Her brother begged interviewers to stop asking about her weight.
 Doctors didn't even have a framework for what was killing her.
 And we as a society consumed Karen Carpenter like a public project, not a private, real, human being.

 Shame gagged her.
 Silence finished the job.
 And 'anorexia nervosa' entered the public consciousness.